 Some customers who have been doing business with both firms may be seeking to diversify following the merger of the two Swiss banks, creating opportunities in areas including wealth management, corporate banking and investment banking.

 Swiss maker of $20k road bikes hires adviser for sale options.

-BMC Switzerland, a maker of high-end carbon-fiber road bikes, has hired an adviser ahead of a potential sale, Bloomberg
+BMC Switzerland, a maker of high-end carbon-fiber road bikes, has hired an adviser ahead of a potential sale, Bloomberg reported.

 BMC was owned by Andy Rihs, a Swiss entrepreneur who became a billionaire after turning around his father’s failing hearing aids company.
 Rihs, who bought BMC in 2000 and largely funded the company.

 AstraZeneca hunts for more China deals after signing partnerships.

 AstraZeneca is exploring potential deals in China, declaring the market completely open to foreign drugmakers.

 Pascal Soriot, AstraZeneca’s chief executive, has just returned from two weeks in the country, where the Anglo-Swedish drugmaker has signed three licensing partnerships in recent months, FT reported.